 Figure 3.
-Root-knot nematodes recovered from small plot trials on different bermudagrass cultivars at different locations, in multiple years, comparing standard soil extraction to mist extraction.
+Root-knot nematodes recovered from small-plot trials on different bermudagrass cultivars at different locations in multiple years, comparing standard soil extraction with mist extraction.

 Figure 4.
-Root-knot nematodes recovered from golf course diagnostic samples submitted to the UF Nematology Lab over a two-year period that were extracted by standard soil extraction and mist extraction.
+Root-knot nematodes recovered from golf course diagnostic samples submitted to the UF Nematode Assay Lab over a two-year period that were extracted by standard soil extraction or mist extraction.
 Samples are from bermudagrass (Florida and Texas) or bentgrass/Poa (California).

 How well does our ghost trap work?
-Figure 3 shows the results from multiple field trials at different locations, on different cultivars of bermudagrass over multiple years.
-Each trial had many small plots, with 45-120 plots per trial, and root-knot nematodes J2 were extracted from soil and also from roots using the mist chamber.
+Figure 3 (above) shows the results from multiple field trials at different locations on different cultivars of bermudagrass over multiple years.
+Each trial had many small plots, with 45 to 120 plots per trial, and root-knot nematodes J2 were extracted from soil and also from roots using the mist chamber.
 In every trial, mist extraction yielded significantly greater numbers of root-knot nematode J2.
 Figure 4 shows results from diagnostic golf turf samples submitted to the UF Nematode Assay Lab from three states (Florida, Texas, California) over a two-year period in which both extraction methods were used.
 The Florida and Texas samples all came from bermudagrass; the California samples all came from cool-season grasses.
-Mist extraction from bermudagrass in Florida and Texas had greater recovery of root-knot J2 than soil extraction.
+Mist extraction from bermudagrass in Florida and Texas had greater recovery of root-knot J2 than soil extraction did.
 However, the opposite was observed from the cool-season California samples.

 While one method may work better than the other most of the time, it is a good idea to do both if you want to be certain of the assay results.

 Mist extraction is a supplement to, but not replacement for, soil extraction.
-While this new method is most accurate for diagnosing root-knot nematodes on warm-season turf, it is not a good extraction method for most of the other kinds of turfgrass nematodes like sting nematode, etc. Therefore, it is important that you still send in standard samples for soil extraction.
+While this new method is most accurate for diagnosing root-knot nematodes on warm-season turf, it is not a good extraction method for most of the other kinds of turfgrass nematodes (sting nematode, etc.).
+Therefore, it is important that you still send in standard samples for soil extraction.